karlkfi/kpt-config-sync/README.md

 to have a common person or set of people be able to perform the same set of operations within a set of namespaces, create a policyspace.

-Nolos with its hierarchical control allows many namespaces to be managed by the same set of people so it's possible to create more granular namespaces for a team of people without incurring additional policy administration overhead.
+Nomos with its hierarchical control allows many namespaces to be managed by the same set of people so it's possible to create more granular namespaces for a team of people without incurring additional policy administration overhead.

 ### Policyspaces {#policyspaces}

-With Nolos, we give admins the ability to group namespaces together and to form groups of groups through a hierarchy.
+With Nomos, we give admins the ability to group namespaces together and to form groups of groups through a hierarchy.
 We call a non-leaf node in this tree, whose leaves are namespaces, a policyspace.
 We can think of policyspaces as Organization Units (or Policy Information Point in